SelmaLeathem/Docker-Url-Shortener-Java-Web-Application-and-Web-Service/README.md

 ## Instructions

-1. If Tomcat is installed make sure it is not running by visiting services
+1. If Apache Tomcat is installed make sure it is not running by visiting services

 1. Run docker-compose.yml with the -d option as follows:   docker-compose up -d